All Episodes

 I can tell you that the number one problem in Hollywood was and is and always will be pedophilia.

-There was a circle of older men, and they all had either their own power or connections to great power that surrounded themselves around this group of kids.
+There was a circle of older men and they all had either their own power or connections to great power that surrounded themselves around this group of kids.

-And it's widespread.
+And it's widespread?

 He always kept doing things for me.

-We have to make people realize that children need to be safe on these sets, and they're not safe because parents want their kids to be in show business so bad that they're willing to do anything and they'll send them off with strange people.
+We have to make people realize that children need to be safe on these sets and they're not safe because parents want their kids to be in show business so bad that they're willing to do anything and they'll send them off with strange people.

-You know, Tommy.
+You know, Todd.

 That's something that you just shouldn't do.

-Because that's because I liked the feeling, but I didn't know that that was wrong.
+I didn't know because I liked the feeling, but I didn't know that that was wrong.

-And I was like, whoa, that's kind of odd, and I didn't want to, you know, be disrespectful and just get out of the car.
+And I didn't want to, you know, be disrespectful and just get out of the car.

-And, you know, we got out and you were walking, we got to a park, and there was a tree, and he pushed me to the tree and was like, I'll show you what a job is.
+And he pushed me to the tree and was like, I'll show you what a job is.

 And the director asked me to sit with my legs apart.

-The camera was positioned where it can see up my skirt to put my leg over the arm of the of the chair, and before I started my dialogue, think about the character that I was supposed to be having the dialogue with, and and how it felt to be made love to by this person.
+And before I started my dialogue, think about the character that I was supposed to be having the dialogue with and how it felt to be made love to by this person.

 And I was thinking, this is so strange.